zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 - **date_international** -- Converts a string to a **DateTime** object, but especially treats ambiguous dates as "days before month before year".
 This useful if you need to parse non-US dates.

-- **list** -- Converts a variable to a Python list of values, even if there is only one value.

-- **tuple** -- Converts a variable to a Python tuple of values, even if there is only one value.

 - **lines** -- Converts a variable to a Python list of native strings by splitting the string on line breaks.
 Also converts list/tuple of